 After that, in 2013-2014, he studied composition at the conservatory of Antwerp with Bert Joris.

-Jelle plays with a few groups like his own band Jelle Van Giel Group, The Jacquelines, Hot Feet Collective, Christian Klinkenberg Orchestra, 8 o'clock Shadows, Cal Tjadar Project, Adam's Eve, Shakara Utd, Krema Kawa, etc. but also does a lot of freelance stuff.
+Jelle plays with a few groups like Close Distance (bandleader), Jelle Van Giel Group (bandleader), The Jacquelines, Tom Bourgeois' Rumeurs, Hot Feet Collective, Christian Klinkenberg Orchestra, Sam Joris Octet ft.
+Bert Joris, Cal Tjadar Project, Adam's Eve, etc. and also does a lot of freelance stuff.

 He had the opportunity to work with some great musicians like Toots Thielemans, Bob Mintzer, Florian Ross, T.S.
 Galloway, Harvie S, Eric Vaarzon Morel, Bert Joris, Michael Rörby, Olaf Tarenskeen, Ack Van Rooyen, Eric Vaarzon Morel, Freddy Sunder, Kurt Van Herck, Nico Schepers, Frank Vaganee, Marc Godfroid, Serge Plume, Jef Neve, Frank De Ruyter, Esmé Bos, Guido Belcanto, Veerle Baetens, Raymond Van Het Groenewoud, Dimitri Leue, Tine Embrechts, Pieter Embrechts, Axl Peleman, Sergent Garcia, …

-Jelle played at the Nanjing Jazz Festival, Jazz A Viènne, Jazz Middelheim, North Sea Jazz Festival, The Hague Jazz Festival, etc. and toured in Czech Republic, France, Iceland, UK, Romania, Hungary, etc.
+Jelle played at the Nanjing Jazz Festival, Jazz A Viènne, Jazz Middelheim, North Sea Jazz Festival, The Hague Jazz Festival among others and toured in Czech Republic, France, Iceland, UK, Romania, Hungary, etc.

 Workshops and masterclasses he followed with Mark Guiliana, Gregory Hutchinson, The Monty Alexander trio, Jeff Ballard, Gene Lake, Mark Guiliana, Peter Erskine, Hein Van De Gein, Andre Ceccarelli, Thomas Lang, Andrew d’Angelo, Dave Liebmann, Steve Clover, Claudius Valk, etc.